Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Charlotte's games this season have gone over 52.5 points four of eight times.

-- Charlotte and its opponents have combined to put up more than 53 points in four of eight games this season.
+- Rice's games have gone over 52.5 points in five of eight chances this season.

-- Saturday's total is 9.1 points higher than the combined 43.9 PPG average of the two teams.
+- Saturday's over/under is 8.6 points higher than the combined 43.9 PPG average of the two teams.

-- 49ers games this season feature an average total of 60.3 points, a number 7.3 points higher than Saturday's over/under.
+- The 49ers and their opponents have scored an average of 60.3 points per game in 2021, 7.8 more than Saturday's total.

 Charlotte Stats and Trends